 Six times a year, the editors of the Oxford African American Studies Center provide insights into black history and culture, showing ways in which the past and present interact by offering specially commissioned featured essays, photographic essays, and a selected list of articles that will further guide the reader.
-The latest Focus On looks at the African American experience in Appalachia.
+The latest Focus On explores the experiences of black homesteaders in the West.

-The following entries have been selected to help guide readers who want to understand more about the history of the African American experience in Appalachia.
+The following entries have been selected to help guide readers who want to understand more about the history of African Americans in the American West.

 Primary Source Documents